Updated November 2016

 For federal corporations, see Corporations Canada's "Reporting Obligations after Incorporation" link in the Resources section of this How-To Brief, for a list of maintenance requirements once your client's federal not-for-profit corporation has been incorporated.
 For Ontario corporations, see Ministry of The Attorney General, Not For Profit Incorporator's Handbook in the Resources section of this How-To Brief for a summary.

-However, one of the key steps after incorporation is to organize the corporation in order to operate.
-This step would include the incorporators (or the first directors) calling the first board meeting and members' meeting to adopt initial organizational resolutions, such as to adopt by-laws, admit members, elect directors, appoint officers, etc. Under both the CNCA and the OCA, written resolutions may be adopted in lieu of holding meetings.
+One of the key steps after incorporation is to organize the corporation in order to operate.
+This step would include the incorporators (or the first directors) calling the first board meeting and members' meeting to adopt initial organizational resolutions, such as adopting by-laws, admitting members, electing directors, appointing officers, etc. Under both the CNCA and the OCA, written resolutions may be adopted in lieu of holding meetings.

 The lack of any by-laws after incorporation can often create problems for the governance of the corporation should disputes arise in later years.
 This can often lead to unsatisfactory and surprising results, including the court ruling that the incorporators continued to be the only directors and members of the corporation years after the corporation having operated for many years, or the court ordering the winding up of the corporation all together.
 (See Rexdale Singh Sabha Religious Centre v.
 Chattha, 2006 CarswellOnt 7413, O.J.
 No. 4698 (Ont.
 C.A.), reversing 2006 CarswellOnt 497, O.J.
 No. 328 (Ont.
 S.C.J.); Warriors of the Cross Asian Church v.
 Masih (2007), 87 O.R.
 (3d) 169, 2007 CarswellOnt 6345, 41 B.L.R.
 (4th) 153 (Ont.
 S.C.J.))